Life Without George: Screenings

-Life After George was originally screened on BBC1 in the UK between 1987 and 1989.
+Life Without George was originally screened on BBC1 in the UK between 1987 and 1989.
 Each of the three series ran from March, with episodes released once a week; series 1 and 2 had six episodes each, series 3 had eight episodes.
 In the UK the entire show was repeated on UK GOLD twice weekly with a Tuesday night showing at 10.30pm and one around 11pm on Sundays.